Gzheng710-kiwi/1800_202530_DTC03/README.md

 ## Acknowledgments

+- The project logo was designed by Gus.
-- Trail data and images are for demonstration purposes only.
+- Avatar images are generated using the DiceBear API for user profile customization.
 - Code snippets were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
-- Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).
+- UI icons used in the project are sourced from publicly available open-source icon sets included in our framework and tools.
+- Special thanks to our instructor and classmates for their feedback during usability testing, which helped inform our UI/UX improvements.

 ---